johannesugb/VolumetricLinesUnity/README.md

 # Volumetric Lines - Unity Asset
 Source of the [Volumetric Lines Asset from Unity's Asset Store](http://u3d.as/br1).

 Support the development of this asset by donating via the PayPal link above.
 Your donations are greatly appreciated and help to improve this asset.
-Volumetric Lines is available for free on both, the Unity's Asset Store, and here, on GitHub.
+Volumetric Lines is available for free on both, the Unity's Asset Store and here, on GitHub.

 # Description
 Volumetric Lines is a fast, GPU-based volumetric line renderer based on a technique by Sébastien Hillaire.
 It can be used to render lines with a volumetric appearance by smartly utilizing a texture.
 Through the use of different textures, different volumetric line effects can be achieved.